Wednesday, May 8, 2024

 Materials required for this card are:

-9. attach the sentiment and bird to the base card using dimensional pads
+9. adhere the sentiment to the base card using liquid glue

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.